publitas/docs/source/js.md

 }
 ```

-Using the `setHomeButtonAction(action [, title])` you can specify a custom action when the user clicks the home button in the main menu. `action` can be a url string or a function. `title` is an optional string argument, that sets the home button title.
+Using the `setHomeButtonAction(action [, title])` you can specify a custom action when the user clicks the home button in the main menu. `action` can be a URL string or a function. `title` is an optional string argument, that sets the home button title.

 ## Custom Shopping Cart Button Action